darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 - `Payment destination` The destination account for any payment as either a nominator or validator.

-- `Bond period` Optional; bond RING promise for 1-36 months to get additional KTON rewards.
+- `Lock limit` Optional; bond RING promise for 1-36 months to get additional KTON rewards.
 (Promise to lock to accept user terms)

     > If you unlock RING in advance within the lock limit, you will be charged  a penalty of 3 times the KTON reward (In the absence of sufficient KTON, the RING can not be used for payment of fines).

-- After filling in the staking parameters, please click [bond] and [submit]
+- After filling in the staking parameters, please click [Sign and Submit]

 ![nominate-3-en](assets/nominate-3-en.png)

 ## Nominate a validator

 - After completing the staking parameters, click [Nominate] on this page